Promoting Good Mental and Physical Health in the Workplace

 Have healthy snacks on hand.
 Keep nuts and granola bars in your desk drawer or car, and bring in fresh fruit to munch on.
 This will help you avoid the temptation of the office vending machine.

 Avoid fast-food lunches.
 It’s easier to manage your weight and eat healthy foods if you brown bag it every day.
 If your team is ordering lunch in or going out for a group lunch, choose the healthiest option available.

 Stay hydrated.
 That 3:00 p.m. drop in energy can be due to dehydration, so drink plenty of water throughout the day.
 Fruits like oranges, grapefruit, grapes, watermelon, and apples can also help you stay healthy and hydrated.

 Avoid long stretches of long days.
 We often focus on getting a project done at any cost but aren’t aware of the negative impact it’s having on our health until our stress is at a really high level and it’s affecting our mood.

-Take holidays.
+Take vacations.
 Ongoing stress can impair our immune systems and increase our risks of developing physical and mental illnesses.
-Holidays help get our minds off work and recharge our batteries in a healthy way.
-Having loving relationships is essential to good physical and mental health, and holidays give us that time to reconnect with our spouse, family members and friends.
+Vacations help get our minds off work and recharge our batteries in a healthy way.
+Having loving relationships is essential to good physical and mental health, and vacations give us that time to reconnect with our spouse, family members and friends.